As the historic pandemic seems to be drawing to a close, international travel has been forever changed.

 We may not be completely over with the COVID-19 pandemic, but we’re getting there.
 In many places, restrictions introduced to counter the spread of the virus have been reduced or removed altogether.
 Countries around the world continue to scale back their entry requirements.

 Out of all of these, the one most likely to stick in some countries is the passenger form.
-Even before the pandemic, various destinations around the globe asked travellers to fill in an arrival card on the plane to be presented on arrival.
+Even before the pandemic, various destinations around the globe asked travelers to fill in an arrival card on the plane to be presented on arrival.

 A number of savvy countries have taken advantage of this idea to replace previous arrival forms with an updated digital version that covers health (including COVID) and any other information they require.
 One example is Colombia’s Check Mig form.